Bridgewater, Tasmania: Overview

-Bridgewater is situated on the eastern shore of the Derwent River.
+Bridgewater is situated on the eastern shore of the River Derwent.
 It is a suburb of the local government area of the Municipality of Brighton.
 From a transport perspective, Bridgewater is one of the first suburbs encountered by visitors traveling from the state's north via the Midland Highway and the Brighton Bypass.
 The suburb connects to the western shore via the Bridgewater Bridge.
 Bridgewater was also once home to the railway station on the South line, which was used by commuters for travel into the city.
 It was demolished in April 1997.

 Culture

 Bridgewater commonly has a reputation for its low social class and is noted as a disadvantaged area.
 Much of this is due to the mass of public housing, mainly built in the 1970s as part of a public housing project that was operating from 1944 to 1989.

 It also has one of the highest proportions of cigarette smokers in Australia.